Ezequiel Duran Player Props: Rangers vs. White Sox

-Ezequiel Duran -- .194 average over his past 10 games -- will be in action for the Texas Rangers versus the Chicago White Sox, with Jesse Scholtens on the hill, on August 1 at 8:05 PM ET.
+Ezequiel Duran -- with a slugging percentage of .194 in his past 10 games (including no home runs) -- will be in action for the Texas Rangers against the Chicago White Sox, with Dylan Cease on the hill, on August 2 at 8:05 PM ET.

 Ezequiel Duran Game Info & Props vs. the White Sox